vishvAsa/rAmAnujIyam/tattvam/yAmunaH/Agama-prAmANyam/sarva-prastutiH/01_pUrva-paxaH/11_veda-tulya-pramANatvaM_na.md

 <details><summary>Buitenen - Notes</summary>

 avatara "descent, emergence."
 The meaning is as follows: Dharma is by definition that action which leads to a certain end by suprasensible law.
-Since the process (the Incans-end?? relation) is suprasensible, there can be no other authority for it than Scriptural authority.
+Since the process (the incarnation) is suprasensible, there can be no other authority for it than Scriptural authority.
 </details>

 <details><summary>मूलम्</summary>